brianhempel/active_record_union/README.md

 Why does this gem exist?

-Right now in ActiveRecord, if you call `scope.union` you get an `Arel::Nodes::Union` object instead of an `ActiveRecord::Relation`.
+Right now in ActiveRecord, if we call `scope.union` we get an `Arel::Nodes::Union` object instead of an `ActiveRecord::Relation`.

-You could call `to_sql` on the Arel object and then use `find_by_sql`, but that's super clean and if the original scopes included an association, then the `to_sql` may produce a query with values that need to be bound (`?`s) and you have to provide those yourself.
+We could call `to_sql` on the Arel object and then use `find_by_sql`, but that's super clean and if the original scopes included an association, then the `to_sql` may produce a query with values that need to be bound (`?`s) and we have to provide those ourselves.
 (E.g. `user.posts.to_sql` produces `SELECT "posts".* FROM "posts"  WHERE "posts"."user_id" = ?`.)

 While ActiveRecord may sometime have the ability to cleanly perform UNIONs, it's currently stalled.
-If your interested, the relevant URLs as of July 2014 are:
+If you're interested, the relevant URLs as of July 2014 are:

 https://github.com/rails/rails/issues/939 and
 https://github.com/rails/arel/pull/239 and
 https://github.com/yakaz/rails/commit/29b8ebd187e0888d5e71b2e1e4a12334860bc76c

-This is a gem not a Rails pull request because the standard of code quality for a PR is a bit higher, and you'd have to wait for the PR to be merged and relased to use it.
+This is a gem not a Rails pull request because the standard of code quality for a PR is a bit higher, and we'd have to wait for the PR to be merged and relased to use UNIONs.
 That said, the code here is fairly clean and it may end up in a PR sometime.

 ## License